Fully sampled and undersampled datasets – work in progress

 This web site provides open datasets to researchers who desire to contribute to a community of reproducible research, where they can test and validate their algorithms against known undersampled acquisitions.
 These datasets were acquired through a collaboration between Michael Lustig at UC Berkeley and Dr. Shreyas Vasanawala at Stanford's Lucille Packard Children's Hospital.
 The undersampled datasets are of two varieties: variable-density undersampling and uniform-density undersampling.
 At present, all of the datasets are of knee images.
 In addition to undersampled datasets, we also provide separate cases of fully sampled knees, for researchers who wish to experiment with their own undersampling patterns

-ESPIRiT: Programming Library and Software Toolbox for Compressed Sensing and Parallel Imaging
+ESPIRiT: Reference Implementation of Compressed Sensing and Parallel Imaging in Matlab

 The Matlab code is a reference to the following papers: